 Let’s look at some great blog headlines to start.
-I’ve had good success with a few headlines on a Costa Rica vacations website that I work on.
+I’ve had good success with headlines on a travel agency client.
 Here’s a screenshot of the Top Pages report of GWT.

 A few pages stand out, but there’s two that I want to specifically review:

 - /when-to-visit-costa-rica/ – 6% CTR out of a whopping 44k impressions

 - /driving-in-costa-rica-is-it-safe/ – 10% CTR out of 896 impressions

 The first page’s meta title is “When is the Best Time to Visit Costa Rica?
 Don’t Be Fooled”.
 This is a common question that people have when considering a vacation to Costa Rica, so the first part of the title is both keyword-focused and serving the purpose of connecting with the user’s query.
 But, what makes this title compelling is the “Don’t Be Fooled” hook at the end.
 That implies that this webpage contains information that others do not, and the viewer is taking a risk by not clicking to view the content.
 You could call it “fear factor” if you wish, but it works.